joshwts/RiotAPI/README.md

 ### Create_Champion

-Creates a champion and adds it to the database.
+Creates a champion and appends it to the database list.

 [PUT create_champion](Create_Champion.md)